wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 Common Mistakes to Avoid

 - Mistake 1: Over-scripting creators.
 UGC works because it feels authentic and unpolished.
 Heavy scripts kill the raw energy that makes users trust the recommendation.
 Guide with bullet points, not word-for-word dialogue.
+This aligns with the broader pattern that repurposed organic content tends to drive higher completion rates than polished studio productions—authenticity outperforms production value.

 - Mistake 2: Choosing creators based on follower count alone.
 A 50K-follower micro-creator with natural app enthusiasm outperforms a 500K macro-creator who reads from a script.
 Relevance and personality beat reach for UGC.